it-projects-llc/addons-dev/pos_orders_history/README.rst

  POS Orders History
 ====================

-The module displays all paid orders in POS interface
+The module allows to display all paid orders in POS interface

 Credits
 =======